JosephM101/PriceCalc-Legacy/README.md

 > Supports Android 8.0 (API level 26) and newer
 >
-> All .apk files under the "Releases" section are debug builds of PriceCalc.
-This is for simplicity, and there are no plans to change this in the future as that might break something.
+> Please note that all `.apk` files under the "Releases" section are debug builds of PriceCalc.

 ## ToC